-Another board involves a simple race to buy the star first, while the Bowser-inspired board makes players steal stars from other players by use of candy.
-These different boards give the players the ability to pick based off of mood, but it leaves little option for playing a similar board when you get tired of or have mastered a particular one.
+Another board involves a simple race to buy the star first, while the Bowser-inspired board makes players steal stars from other players by the use of candy.
+These different boards give the players the ability to pick based on mood, but it leaves little option for playing a similar board when you get tired of or have mastered a particular one.

 A Few Final Thoughts on Mario Party 8